 Finally, make sure that you aren’t going to attempt incredibly long workouts either, even if they are moderate paced sessions.
 Your workouts should only last around 30-45 minutes when fasted.
 Anything longer than that and you simply need more fuel.

 So keep these fasted workout tips in mind.
 If you are going to do fasted training, it’s best to stick to moderate intensity cardio training only.
 This can help you utilize fat as a fuel source and get you in fat burning mode for the rest of the day.
-Keep in mind that exercising in a fasted state isn’t
+Keep in mind that exercising in a fasted state isn’t for everyone.
+In some cases, you are best off just eating beforehand and forgoing fasted training.

 While there can be some benefits to exercising fasted, you can successfully lose weight even without doing this.